deeppavlov/dp-agent/docs/source/intro/overview.rst

         pip -r install gen_requirements.txt

-3. Install and configure Docker_ and Docker-compose_ (version 1.19.0 or later).
+3. Install and configure Docker_ (version 19.03.2 or later) and Docker-compose_ (version 1.19.0 or later).

 4. (optional) Install nvidia-docker_ if you wish to run some services on GPU.

+   To be able to run GPU-based docker files please make sure about two things on your host system:

+    * Your nvidia driver has to support the CUDA version installed in the GPU-based docker file.
+    * Please notice that ``docker-compose.yml`` of **3.7** version doesn't officially support `runtime: nvidia` option anymore, so you have to manually edit ``/etc/docker/daemon.json`` on your system.
+Read in the nvidia-container-runtime_  documentation how to do it.

 5. Create a directory for storing downloaded data, such as pre-trained models.
    It should be located outside the agent project's home directory.